Socialist ideology of the Kuomintang: History

 Even after Chiang turned on the Soviet Union and massacred the communists, he still continued anti-capitalist activities and promoting revolutionary thought, accusing the merchants of being reactionaries and counter-revolutionaries.

 The United States consulate and other westerners in Shanghai was concerned about the approach of "Red General" Chiang as his army was seizing control in the Northern Expedition.

 Chiang also confronted and dominated the merchants of Shanghai in 1927, seizing loans from them, with the threats of death or exile.
 Rich merchants, industrialists, and entrepreneurs were arrested by Chiang, who accused them of being "counterrevolutionary", and Chiang held them until they gave money to the Kuomintang.
-Chiang arrests targeted rich millionaires, accusing them of communism and counterrevolutionary activities.
+Chiang's arrests also targeted rich millionaires, accusing them of communism and counterrevolutionary activities.
 Chiang also enforced an anti-Japanese boycott, sending his agents to sack the shops of those who sold Japanese made items, fining them.
 Chiang also disregarded the Internationally protected International Settlement, putting cages on its borders, threatening to have the merchants placed in there.
 He terrorized the merchant community.
 The Kuomintang's alliance with the Green Gang allowed it to ignore the borders of the foreign concessions.

 The Kuomintang repeatedly attempted land reform in China.
 On 8 January 1933, Chiang Kai-Shek established the Chinese Institute of Land Economics, under the 1932 "Ten Principles for promoting Party Land Policy", to "Regulate land ownership rights", "Establish a system of equal land rights", "Advance land use", "Establish land governance organisations", to facilitate land redistribution.
 United States Ambassador Patrick Hurley declared that the difference between the Communists and Nationalists were no greater than those between the Republican and Democratic parties in the United States.

 In 1948, a new currency was introduced, the Gold Yuan, purchaseable for gold or silver.
 Information was leaked and there was a wave of chaos from speculation.
 The Kuomintang again curbed the merchants of Shanghai, and Chiang sent his son Chiang Ching-kuo to restore economic order.
 Ching-kuo copied Soviet methods which he learned during his stay there to start a social revolution by targeting middle class merchants.
 He also enforced low prices on all goods to raise support from the proletariat.
 This however caused a hoarding frenzy.